 - Octopi and Squids: Weird and otherworldly, probably the closest thing on Earth to alien life.
 May be either charmingly weird and likeable Cloudcuckoolanders or malevolent and terrifyingly alien, but octopi tend to lean toward the former more.
 May sometimes be a pervert, whether portrayed in a funny or dramatic way.

 - Sharks: Hunger and menace personified (except in the rare case of whale sharks, the most commonly used example of a shark that's no threat to humans).
 Cold and emotionless to the point of being sociopathic.
 Tend to go psycho once they get a whiff of blood.
 Will usually be portrayed as great white sharks, because other species are less impressive, although hammerhead sharks may show up simply because they're so wierd-looking.Think of wolves... in the seas.

 - Ants: Hard-working to the point of losing all individuality.
 Ant society is usually portrayed as a harsh, conformist Police State or World of Silence based around a Hive Caste System; it may be rather militaristic, evoking army ants.
 Tend to be stronger than their size implies, especially when working together to lift things much bigger than their bodies.
 They are matriarchal, but it's usually less emphasized than with bees, and as with bees, fictional works may or may not realize the workers are Always Female.

 - Bees: Hard-working, dutiful and territorial (due to the common gag of a bee's nest being disturbed).
 They live in a Matriarchy; queens are almost always a stern and serious version of The High Queen.
 Fictional works may or may not be aware that workers are Always Female.

-- Butterflies: Shy, meek and inoffensive as caterpillars, but bold and beautiful as adults - this contrast often symbolizes transformation.
+- Butterflies: Shy, meek and inoffensive as caterpillars, but bold and beautiful as adults - this contrast often symbolizes transformation or death and reincarnation.
 Usually female and fragile.
-More rarely, vain and superficial.
+More rarely, vain and superficial (just like peacocks).

 - Cockroaches: At best: dirty, will live in any shithole they can find and crawl over everything in sight.
 At worst: will swarm en masse and devour everything in sight.
 Mentions of cockroaches supposedly being able to survive nuclear warfare is common.